Same grief, different outcomes - Texas mulls school safety

 SANTA FE, Texas: Mourners knelt before white wooden crosses on Monday outside the Texas high school where 10 people were killed in the fourth deadly U.S. school shooting this year, an image recalling similar gatherings following February's Florida school massacre.

-A crowd of a few dozen people, including student survivors of the attack, family members, chaplains and police gathered outside the school to observe a 10 a.m.
+A crowd of a few dozen people including student survivors of the attack, family members, chaplains and police gathered to observe a 10 a.m.
 CT (1500 GMT) moment of silence called for by Texas Governor Greg Abbott.

 In contrast to Florida, where the deaths of 17 teens and educators sparked a youth-led movement calling for new restrictions on gun ownership, the Texas tragedy saw elected officials and survivors alike voicing support for gun rights.

-Abbott, who noted that the 17-year-old accused of the attack appeared to used weapons legally owned by his father in the Friday attack at Santa Fe High School, was due to begin a series of roundtable meetings with parents, educators and other officials on improving school safety.
+Abbott, who noted that the 17-year-old accused of the attack appeared to have used weapons legally owned by his father in the Friday attack at Santa Fe High School, on Tuesday was due to begin a series of meetings with educators and law enforcement officials on improving school safety.

 "We need to do more than just pray for the victims and the families," Abbott said on Friday at the school outside Houston following the attack.
 He said any legal changes considered would "protect Second Amendment rights."